RobinB1lo/New-HDBSCAN/README.md

 - Test Step 1 - ✅ (Did not do well)
 - Implemented The "bad part" from email - ✅
 - Read and understand second part of email - ✅
-- Build an h valuye that adapts to noise -
+- Build an h valuye that adapts to noise -  ✅
 - Look in the hdbscan code to see ways of imporving the evaluation of probability using counting and density, make a list of where each instance of this is  -
+- The current deconvolution algorthm is outperforming hdbscan, try and improve it as much as possible before implementing the change of variable formula
+- Implement the change of variable formula to "push forward" your density into the 1 d array to then make it easier to "deconvolve"
-- Improve the densisty and probability estimates you find -
+- Improve the densisty and probability estimates from your list -
 - Answer the question "how do I actually do deconvolution when I only have access to the nearest-neighbour graph?" -